The Health Benefits of Meditation

-The systematic review and meta-analysis by Goyal et al. (2014) focused on meditation for psychological stress and wellbeing, concluding that meditation programs can reduce stress with a small to moderate effect (Goyal et al. 2014).
+A systematic review and meta-analysis by Goyal et al. (2014) focused on meditation for psychological stress and wellbeing, concluding that meditation programs can reduce stress with a small to moderate effect.

-The evidence that meditation could produce slight improvements in stress, distress and quality of life was small, however, additionally Goyal et al. found moderate evidence that meditation can generate small improvements in anxiety, depression and pain.
+While there was limited evidence that meditation can produce slight improvements in stress and quality of life, the study found moderate evidence that meditation can generate small improvements in anxiety, depression and pain (Goyal et al. 2014).

-It was interesting to note that Goyal et al. (2014) explain there was not enough evidence to conclude whether meditation can help to improve the health behaviours that are linked to stress.
+It's also interesting to note that there was not enough evidence to conclude whether meditation can help to improve the health behaviours that are linked to stress (Goyal et al. 2014).

-This review outlined that there is evidence to support mindfulness in the easing of mental and physical symptoms ‘in the adjunct treatment of cancer, cardiovascular disease, chronic pain, depression, anxiety disorders and in prevention in healthy adults and children’ (2015).
+The review outlined that there is evidence to support mindfulness in the easing of mental and physical symptoms ‘in the adjunct treatment of cancer, cardiovascular disease, chronic pain, depression, anxiety disorders and in prevention in healthy adults and children’ (2015).

-Again, similar suggestions of health and wellbeing benefits of mindfulness were raised by the systematic review and meta-analysis of Galante et al. (2014).
-This review focused on 'kindness-based mindfulness' (KBM), which is meditation aimed to improve consciousness of kindness (Galante et al. 2014).
+Again, similar suggestions of the health and wellbeing benefits of mindfulness were raised by a systematic review and meta-analysis of Galante et al. (2014).
+This review focused on 'kindness-based mindfulness' (KBM), which is meditation aimed to improve consciousness of kindness.

-The review states that quality of included reports was low or moderate (Galante et al. 2014), yet concluded that there was evidence that KBM could benefit health via its influences upon wellbeing and socialisation.
+The review states that the quality of included reports was low or moderate, yet concluded that there was evidence KBM could benefit health via its influences upon wellbeing and socialisation (Galante et al. 2014).

 Similarly, Salhofer et al. (2016) completed a systematic review that found there to be insufficient quality evidence to conclude or evaluate the effect of meditation on people with haematological malignancies.